May 21, 2024 -

 Writer Arriel Vinson on finding a book’s form, returning to your original intention, and prioritizing the work.

-Your debut, The Freedom of Falling, forthcoming summer 2025, is a YA novel-in-verse.
+Your debut, Under the Neon Lights, forthcoming summer 2025, is a YA novel-in-verse.
 How did you land on that form?

 We don’t know enough about novels-in-verse yet.
 And so, I graduated and I went to Kimbilio Fiction Retreat.
 It’s a retreat for Black fiction writers, and I still brought it in prose.
 I took the feedback.
 The story was the same, but I noticed that when I was writing it in verse, there were descriptors or words that I was using that I wasn’t using when I converted it to prose.
 It just felt like every time I converted it to prose, I was losing something, whether that’s the rhythm or the brevity of it.
 [The story] surrounds a skating rink and there’s such music to that that I wanted to capture the music of a skating rink and the rhythm of a skating rink in verse in a way that I don’t think I was doing in prose.